mandober/debrief.math/500-toc/terms/formal-language.md

 In *computational complexity theory*, decision problems are typically defined as formal languages, and complexity classes are defined as the sets of the formal languages that can be parsed by machines with limited computational power.

 In *logic* and the *foundations of mathematics*, formal languages are used to represent the syntax of axiomatic systems. *Mathematical formalism* is the philosophy that all of mathematics can be reduced to the syntactic manipulation of formal languages in this way.

-## Formal language
-- Set of finite strings of atomic symbols
-- Set of symbols is called the alphabet
-- Strings of symbols are written one symbol after another
-- Empty string is denoted by ""
-- Some strings belong to a particular language, the others (if any) do not
-- The strings that belong to the language are sometimes called "words"